Tahoka Daisy

 Comments

 Blooms March-October.
+Plants often form clumps or mounds.
 Flower heads with many bright purple, very narrow rays surrounding a yellow central disc.
 Densely covered with sharp-pointed, deeply cut leaves which appear fern-like.
-Plants often form clumps or mounds.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

-Previous Scientific Name(s): Synonym(s): Aster tanacetifolius, Machaeranthera coronopifolia, Machaeranthera parthenium
+Previous Scientific Name(s): Aster tanacetifolius, Machaeranthera coronopifolia, Machaeranthera parthenium